epics-extensions/EPNix/doc/src/getting-started.md

 develop`, then `enix-local build -L` under the development shell, Nix will build your top, with the modifications from your local `exampleApp` directory.

+The advantage of using Nix when developing is that it will build from a "cleaner" environment, and will store the result in the Nix store, which you can copy using the `nix copy` command, and test it on another machine.

+### Using standard tools

+The EPNix development shell (`nix develop`) comes with your standard build tools installed.
+This means that after creating your project, you will be able to use `make` as with any other standard EPICS development.

+The only difference is that the `Makefile` and `configure` directory are not tracked by Git, since they are directly tied to the base, to add them to your top, simply execute `eregen-config`.

+**Note:** as a rule of thumb, each time you modify your modules in `epnix.toml`, you should leave and re-enter your development environment, and re-execute `eregen-config`.

+The advantage of using the standard tools, is that the compilation is
+incremental: Nix always builds a package fully, meaning your top will always be compiled from scratch if you are using Nix.
+Using `make` directly will only recompile the modified files, at the cost of potential impurities in your build.

 ## Upgrading your app version